Welcome to the Robert & Elisabeth Moore Observatory!

 Observatory FAQ

-As of right now, the Obsevatory is temporarily closed to the public.
+As of right now, the Obsevatory is open for limited shows to the public during Fall and Spring for Optimal Viewing.
 Students in our ASTR101/102 courses will have guided occasional access to the facility during labs.
-Please continue to visit our page for any reopening updates!
+Please continue to visit our page for updates!

 Unfortunately, telescopes do not allow us to see through clouds!
-Therefore, on overcast nights, we will not be open.
-Call ahead to 509-544-4986 if you're unsure!
+During poor weather or maintenance we will still have the option of a general tour (no viewing) and 15 min Planetarium demonstration.
+Call ahead to 509-542-4515 if you're unsure!

 That would be our sister facility, the CPCCo Planetarium!
 Our 36-foot panoramic viewing dome is another wonderful way to explore space at CBC.